Azure/azure-docs-powershell-aip/Azure Information Protection/AIPService/Enable-AipService.md

 ```

 ## DESCRIPTION
 The **Enable-AipService** cmdlet activates the protection service from Azure Information Protection so that all users in your tenant can protect documents and emails.

-You can also do this action in a management portal.
 For more information, see [Activating the protection service from Azure Information Protection](/information-protection/deploy-use/activate-service).

 When you activate the protection service, you turn on this service for all rights-enabled applications and services for your tenant, but some applications and services and might need further configuration before they can use the protection capabilities from Azure Information Protection.